 I’m continuing a series in which I read my doctoral friends’ dissertations and share my favorite parts.
 This episode features Paige’s work.
 She interviewed and observed a dozen teachers about their decisions in picking models of teaching.

-In excerpts from Paige’s interviews, it’s remarkable how very fixed some teachers’ mindsets are.
+In excerpts from Paige’s interviews, it’s remarkable how very fixed some educators’ mindsets are.
 They repeatedly say what “kind of person” they are or aren’t.
-This reflects a belief that, while maybe some teachers can use a particular strategy, they can’t.
-They’re just not that kind of person.
-Yuck.
+This reflects a belief that, while maybe some teachers can use a particular strategy, they can’t since they’re just not that kind of person.

 - “In fact, several teachers described themselves as decisively not creative.” (p154)

 - “Two participants said that they simply do not possess a lot of humor.” (p104)

 - “One teacher noted how she does not contribute to professional conversations, ‘I definitely am not the one to raise my hand and contribute…'” (p100)

 These comments fascinated (and frustrated) me.
 I can’t imagine a teacher accepting those kinds of beliefs from a student!

 - “Oh it’s ok Juan, you’re just not a creative person.”

 - “You know, Sarah, you just don’t have a sense of humor.”

 - “No big deal, Frances, you’re just not the type who contributes to discussions!”